-The aim of the project is to facilitate the implementation of the stricter EU regulations on the safety of medical technology products through digital tools.
-Artificial intelligence is used as a key technology.
+The aim of the project was to facilitate the implementation of the stricter EU regulations on the safety of medical technology products through digital tools.
+Artificial intelligence was used as a key technology.
 Medical data is to be made exchangeable and thus usable for research, diagnosis and treatment.
-In the project, a digital platform is being created that will enable users to use data-based applications in the health sector for their own purposes or to accelerate the development of new business areas and services.
+In the project, a digital platform was being created that will enable users to use data-based applications in the health sector for their own purposes or to accelerate the development of new business areas and services.
 In this way, value creation is increased and vital medical technology products remain available.
 At the same time, AIQNET improves the individual treatment of patients, for example by identifying risk factors before surgery.
 This allows doctors to act in preparation instead of having to react to a complication.

 What is unique about the project is that, in addition to medical technology companies, clinics can also benefit significantly.
 This is because all stakeholders are taken into account in the growing ecosystem, whether they are providers of applications or manufacturers of medical devices.
 Together, new strategies and business models can be developed to further advance the digitalisation of healthcare.

 Further information HERE